dmartinez777/color-picker-test/README.md

 # Three29 Color Picker
 An assessment created for Three29.
-It is just a simple CRUD color picker created in Laravel & Vue.js 2
+A simple CRUD color picker created in Laravel & Vue.js 2

 ## Requirement
 - PHP 7.4